bio-tools/biotoolsDocs/api_usage_guide.rst

 ELIXIR platform
 ---------------
-*ELIXIR Platform associated with the software.*
+*ELIXIR platform credited for developing or providing the software.*

 Attribute name
   elixirPlatform